serverless/serverless/docs/providers/aws/guide/intro.md

 <!--
-title: Serverless Framework Documentation
+title: Introduction to AWS and AWS Lambda with the Serverless Framework
-menuText: Docs
+menuText: Intro
+menuOrder: 1
+description: An introduction to using AWS and AWS Lambda with the Serverless Framework.
 layout: Doc
 -->

-# Serverless Documentation

-The Serverless Framework allows you to easily build applications on [AWS Lambda](https://aws.amazon.com/lambda/).

-Together, the Framework and these new compute services enable you to build more than ever, without having to operate complex infrastructure, and take advantage of Lambda's efficient pay-per-execution pricing.
+The Serverless Framework was built for easy management of your AWS Lambda functions, the events that trigger them, as well as the infrastructure resources they require.

-Here are the main concepts behind the Serverless Framework...
+Here are the Framework's main concepts and how they pertain to AWS and Lambda...

 ## Concepts